-Failure of certified kinship/relative and resource caregivers to meet the standards outlined in this policy shall be considered non-compliance issues and shall be discussed with the family.
+Failure of certified kinship/relative caregivers and resource parents to meet the standards outlined in this policy shall be considered non-compliance issues and shall be discussed with the family.
 Depending on the nature and severity of the discrepancy, the resource parents may be offered a corrective action plan, or the home may be closed.